2003 Rocori High School shooting: Criminal trial and sentence

 The trial began on July 5, 2005.
 The defense argued that McLaughlin did not plan to kill anyone and that the teen had only intended to scare Bartell.
 The prosecution argued that the deaths were premeditated, as McLaughlin had stated to police that he had planned the shooting "several days in advance".
 Six mental health experts were brought in to testify in court.
 Three of the experts diagnosed McLaughlin with schizophrenia while the other three diagnosed him with major depression in remission and an "emerging personality disorder".
 McLaughlin was found guilty of first and second-degree murder.

 In August 2005, he was sentenced with two consecutive prison sentences.
 McLaughlin was sentenced to life in prison for first-degree murder and 12 years in prison for second-degree murder.
 Prior to the sentences, McLaughlin's attorneys attempted to have him declared insane at the time of the shootings, which would have resulted with McLaughlin serving his sentence at a mental hospital rather than a correctional facility.
 The Judge ruled that McLaughlin was sane at the time of the killings based on McLaughlin's writings and videotaped confession, where he detailed his planning of the crime.
 McLaughlin was also ordered to pay restitution in the amount of $15,000 to the Minnesota Crime Victims Reparations Board.

-Jason McLaughlin is currently 36 years-old and was incarcerated at Minnesota Correctional Facility – Stillwater, and is currently at Minnesota Correctional Facility – Oak Park Heights.
-He will not be eligible for parole until 2038, when he will be 50 years-old.
+Jason McLaughlin was incarcerated Minnesota Correctional Facility – Stillwater, and later at Minnesota Correctional Facility – Oak Park Heights.
+He will not be eligible for parole until 2038, when he will be 50-years-old.